Ar3sDevelopment/rpi-systempanel/README.md

 #Installation#
 * Download all files to a directory available to webserver (Apache2 and Nginx are tested)
 * Prepare an empty database on MySQL (it's the only DBMS supported for now)
-* Access to the application (if install.php is not the first page, go to it) and set Database information and the first user access (it will be administrator)
+* Access to the application **systempanel** *(if install.php is not the first page, go to it)* and set Database information and the panel login information (he will have administrator rights)
-* The panel is ready
+* The panel is ready to log you in

 *Settings page is work in progress*